 You may be eligible to waive the GMAT and GRE application requirement if you have five or more years of professional experience and a cumulative GPA of 3.0 or above.
 To learn if you qualify, complete this form and follow the instructions on the next page.

 Copy of US Permanent Residency Card (if applicable)

 If you are a permanent resident of the United States, you must submit a copy of the front and back of your permanent residency (Green) card.
 Upload a scanned copy into the Supplemental Section of your online application.

 The program starts on a full-time or part-time basis in September.

-* Candidates will hear from us no later than these dates.
-It is possible, however, that candidates hear from us earlier.
+* Candidates will hear from us no later than these dates if the application is submitted in its entirety by the deadline.